Cannabis Stocks on the CSE25 Index

 Harvest plans to acquire a 32,000 square foot cultivation facility in Nevada from cannabis management platform MJardin Group for US$35 million.

 “We expect this opportunistic acquisition to support our expanding retail asset base in Nevada and afford higher margins and profitability through vertical integration with some of our pending acquisitions in the state,” said Harvest CEO Steve White in a press release.

 This is an updated version of an article originally published by the Investing News Network in 2018.

 Don’t forget to follow us @INN_Cannabis for real-time news updates!

-Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Danielle Edwards, hold no direct investment interest in any company mentioned in this article.